 One of the keys to integrating intermittent fasting into my lifestyle was being flexible in my approach.
 So I don’t follow a strict 16/8 schedule… I modify it so that I can appropriately respond to hunger.

-And since studies have shown that you can achieve positive weight loss benefits from as little as 12 hours of fasting per day (hallelujah!), I just make sure I fast for a minimum of 12 hours each day (which includes overnight sleeping time).
+have shown that you can achieve positive weight loss benefits from as little as 12 hours of fasting per day (hallelujah!), I just make sure I fast for a minimum of 12 hours each day (which includes overnight sleeping time).
 For me, this is generally 7:00 PM to 7:00 AM.

 Here’s my typical day on intermittent fasting.